ARM-software/arm-trusted-firmware/docs/about/lts.rst

 1. For how long should an LTS release be supported?

-Linux kernel supports an LTS branch for 5 years.
-Since firmware tends to have less churn and longer lifetime than HLOS, TF-A should support at least 5 years for its LTS.
-We should leave the room open for discussions about extending it to 7 years.
+The Linux kernel maintainers supports an LTS branch for 2 years.
+Since firmware tends to have less churn and longer lifetime than a HLOS, TF-A is trying to support at-least 7 years for its LTS.
+Initially it was intended to support 5 years but there has been no objections to extend LTS support to 7 years.
+There are many challenges that may influence the 7 year support from CI infrastructure to availability of maintainers.

 2. How frequently should LTS releases be made?